toshi-uesaka/quiz-memorization-assistant/README.md

 # quiz-memorization-assistant
-A reviewing tool for QMA
+A review tool for QMA